 Dog racing is not considered animal cruelty in Nevada unless the circumstances are abusive.
 However, it is a misdemeanor to gamble on dog racing or to run dog racing for gaming purposes.
 Learn more at our article on dog racing as a gaming activity.4

 The punishment for poisoning an animal in Nevada turns on the type of animal.
-Note that it is immaterial whether the animal belongs to the defendant.
-Also, note that this law does not prohibit killing noxious animals.
+It does not matter whether the animal belongs to you.
+Note that this law does not prohibit killing noxious animals.

 It is a category C felony either to: